Is it possible to contest a Will in Western Australia?

 However, there are some circumstances where someone might contest a Will after the person who made the Will has died.

-In Western Australia, a Will can be challenged if:
+In Western Australia, a Will can be contested if:

-• the person who made the Will did not have capacity to make a Will at the time that they signed the Will
+- the person who made the Will did not have the capacity to make a Will at the time that they signed the Will

 It may also be possible to contest a Will if the person who has died did not provide enough for certain family members.
 This is called a Family Provision Act claim.